niuiic/modern-neovim-configuration/README.md

 Neovim + Linux = Your Best Almighty IDE

-> This configuration is for linux only, and it's not highly optimized for startup performance.
+> This configuration is for linux only.

 ## Supported Language List